Building Communities of Hope

 Tohono O’Odham Nation

-Ryan Moreno Si’al is a member of the Tohono O’odham Nation.
-He is a sophomore at Tohono O’Odham Community College…
+Ryan Moreno Si’al is a sophomore at Tohono O’Odham Community College in Arizona, where he’s pursuing an associate’s degree in…

 Veronica Krupnick (she/her/hers) is a member of the Hopi Tribe of Arizona and also has Jemez and Navajo heritage.
 Veronica is…